MeenuDSaini/Cell-Biology-Misconceptions-Evaluation/README.md

 # Cell-Biology-Misconceptions-AI Model Evaluation
 ## Project Overview
 This project evaluates how different AI models respond to common misconceptions in cell biology.
-Their answers were scored based onir Accuracy, Clarity, and Completeness to assess scientific reliability and reasoning quality.
+Their answers were scored based on their Accuracy, Clarity, and Completeness to assess scientific reliability and reasoning quality.
 Responses were scored manually and fact-checked using biological references

 ## Dataset Information
 - **Dataset Type:** AI Biological Knowledge Evaluation